mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-28-Local-Administrator-Access-Review-and-Remediation/README.md

 ---

-### Step 10 - Created CLIENT-01 Post-Lab Checkpoint
+### Step 10: Create the Client Post-Lab Checkpoint

-A post-lab checkpoint was created for `MRTG-CLIENT-01`.
+A post-lab checkpoint was created for the `MRTG-CLIENT-01` virtual machine.

 Checkpoint name: